dreampowder/flutter_social_textfield/README.md

 flutter_social_textfield uses SocialTextSpanBuilder for rendering the text inside the attached textfield.
 So if you just want to show formatted text content instead of using inside an editor you can use it like this:

+With version 0.0.3 you can also implement onTapDetection function for adding tap gestures to detected strings.

     void initBuilder(){
         final Map<DetectedType, RegExp> _regularExpressions = {